Gauged Gromov-Witten theory for small spheres: Construction of a cobordism

 We denote by $\pi_0$ resp. $\pi_1$ the projection on the first resp. second factor,

-We define a map as in \eqref{cutout} but using Banach spaces defined by multiplying the standard $W^{1,p}$ resp. $L^p$, $p>2$, norms on the harmonic pieces by $\rho$.
-That is,
+Consider the following modification of \eqref{cutout} by using Banach norms given by multiplying the standard $W^{1,p}$ resp. $L^p$, $p>2$ norms on the harmonic pieces by $\rho$.

-Here we have used that the terms $\int_\Sigma \d_A a, \int_\Sigma \d_A *a$ vanish by Stokes' theorem.
+Here we have used that the term $\int_{\P^1} \d_A a$ vanishes by Stokes' theorem.
 The map $\cF_{A,u}^{0,\rho}$ of \eqref{cFr} is a smooth map of Banach spaces, by standard Sobolev multiplication theorems.
-The double subscript in $\cF_{A,u}^{0,\rho}$ is meant to indicate that we view $\cF_{A,u}^{\rho}$ as a map with respect to the natural Banach spaces for zero area.
-Note that the third component of $\cF_{A,u}^{0,\rho}$ has a term which grows linearly with the vortex parameter $\rho$.
+The double subscript in $\cF_{A,u}^{0,\rho}$ is meant to indicate that we view $\cF_{A,u}^{\rho}$ as a map with respect to the Banach spaces for zero area introduced above.

-\begin{definition} Let $\ti{D}^{0,\rho}_{a,\xi}$ denote the linearization of $\cF^{0,\rho}_{A,u}$ at $(a,\xi)$, that is,
+\begin{definition} Let $\ti{D}^{0,\rho}_{a,v}$ denote the linearization of $\cF^{0,\rho}_{A,u}$ at $(a,v)$, that is,